 Push Operations has created smart software that integrates with your staffing back end, to automatically calculate stat holiday pay while scheduling, and paying staff.
 Payroll is done, and so are holiday pay calculations at the click of a button.

-For further information on automating Saskatchewan statutory holiday calculations download our free guide!
-Or, connect with a helpful team member at Push today.
+For more information on automating Saskatchewan statutory holiday calculations connect with a helpful team member at Push today.

 “In the labor numbers, we were reporting about a $300 to $400 difference than what we were getting through Push!”